brandontkessler/notes/node/database.md

 ### Models

-Auth example using a pre hook and a method:
+Auth example using a pre hook and a method (it also has a reference to a 'Message' model and stores a vector of IDs that are associated to each message this particular use writes):

 ```js
 const mongoose = require("mongoose");